How To Recover Your Bitcoins? On Your Own Or With An Expert

 It depends on how much value we are talking about in each specific case and what the reason is for the Bitcoin loss.
 Are we talking about a simple deletion or formatting of the disk drive (with an old Bitcoin wallet or private key on it) or is it because of a hardware failure?
 Had the laptop fallen from the desk and the hard disk has likely suffered a head crash or the SSD is not functioning or you can´t access any folders anymore because of the controller inside maybe gone broke?

-When you search the internet for help on recovering Bitcoins there are many posts on how to do´s.
-But each is dedicated to one specific problem that needs to be solved.
+When you search the internet for help on recovering Bitcoins there are many DIY methods, but each is dedicated to one specific problem that needs to be solved.
 There is not a single recovery solution available that covers all cases.

 Bitcoin recovery by software

 Some people argue that the most secure version of a wallet is a so-called hardware wallet.
 In reality it is simply another – more secure and more expensive – USB stick that holds the wallet.
-When something goes wrong and you do not have an additional backup, you have a real nerve-racking problem as this Wired journalist describes: https://www.wired.com/story/i-forgot-my-pin-an-epic-tale-of-losing-dollar30000-in-bitcoin/ .
-However, when you backup your Bitcoins on a really cheap UBS stick only and it gets broke, you definitely deserve your loss, as this happened to a man in Australia who mined several thousand Bitcoins in the early days.
+When something goes wrong and you do not have an additional backup, you have a real nerve-racking problem as this Wired journalist described.
+However, when you backup your Bitcoins on a really cheap USB stick only and it gets broken, you definitely deserve your loss, as this happened to a man in Australia who mined several thousand Bitcoins in the early days.
 At least he should have made several backups or copies on different devices and locations to be safe.
 But this is not the end of what really can happen when you try to recover Bitcoins from an old Bitcoin software wallet with the aim to transfer it to a modern Bitcoin software client.
-This can be an odyssey as well as this amazing story shows: https://www.engadget.com/2017/12/05/how-not-to-store-your-bitcoins/
+This can be an odyssey as well as this amazing story shows.

-However when something goes wrong here and the data gets corrupted, recovering Bitcoins will be a much harder challenge and should not be done by an ordinary user, but by dedicated and experienced data recovery experts such as the ones from Ontrack Data Recovery.
+However, when something goes wrong here and the data gets corrupted, recovering Bitcoins will be a much harder challenge and should not be done by an ordinary user, but by dedicated and experienced data recovery experts such as the ones from Ontrack.
 They have special tools to recover data such as a whole wallet as well as a private key bit by bit.